 Choking Prevention Training Resources

-Many people served by OPWDD have problems chewing and/or swallowing food, placing them at possible risk for choking or aspiration.
-These individuals need food and/or liquids changed in some way to make them safer and easier to eat.
+Many persons served by OPWDD have problems chewing and/or swallowing food, placing them at possible risk for choking or aspiration.
+These people need food and/or liquids changed in some way to make them safer and easier to eat.
 This packet provides definitions and guidelines that will help in the safe preparation of the food and/or liquids for specific diet consistencies.

 This training provides a brief overview of concerns, identification and reduction of choking hazards, interventions for prevention and appropriate first aid response.
-The training is also available in printable pdf format.
+The training is also available in printable PDF format below.

 Choking Prevention Resources